 Customers cannot buy or download the app for trial, but they can download the app and use it if they already have an existing license.

-A month before an app is archived, the Atlassian Marketplace generates an automated email notifying the vendor.
+A month before an app is archived, the Atlassian Marketplace generates an automated email notifying the partner.

-The vendor can prevent archiving, or reinstate an app that is already archived, by updating the app listing to reflect support for an active version of the product.
+The partner can prevent archiving, or reinstate an app that is already archived, by updating the app listing to reflect support for an active version of the product.

-It is up to the vendor to ensure that the app supports the product version.
-Once the vendor updates the listing, the listing automatically resumes active status, removing it from the archive list.
+It is up to the partner to ensure that the app supports the product version.
+Once the partner updates the listing, the listing automatically resumes active status, removing it from the archive list.